benzid-wael/multipart-python/README.md

 This allows stream-to-disk or stream-to-database operations to be implemented in Python code only.

-Example usage parsing a saved body of a POST request and saving each part to disk is available in example/.
+Example usage of parsing a POST request and saving each part to disk is shown in `example/saveUpload.py`.
+It starts an HTTP server on port 8080 of the localhost that saves all parts of the multipart upload to separate files on disk.